A-dalyomer/delivery_app/README.md

 ## Changes Made

-- Implemented my own API key for google maps usage
+- Implemented my own API key for google maps usage.
-- Analyzed the project features and wrote down the core fundamental concepts and logic components
+- Analyzed the project features and wrote down the core fundamental concepts and logic components.
-- Made some changes in the existing libraries paths for more convenient future editing
+- Made some changes in the existing libraries paths for more convenient future editing.
-- removed unused large size assets that had impact on app size
+- removed unused large size assets that had impact on app size.
-- Started implementing the order steps one by one with UI and logic in sequence
+- Started implementing the order steps one by one with UI and logic in sequence.
-- Each new feature i did implement, had gone through testing and debugging for ensuring no bugs in them
+- Each new feature i did implement, had gone through testing and debugging for ensuring no bugs in them.
-- After making sure the feature or component is working properly, i refactor the related code
+- After making sure the feature or component is working properly, i refactor the related code.
-- Made centralized constants variables for easy access and edit and even more reliable usage
+- Made centralized constants variables for easy access and edit and even more reliable usage.
-- Created some core widgets which gets their logic from the parent widget only and they handle the UI
+- Created some core widgets which gets their logic from the parent widget only and they handle the UI.
-- Logic is mainly created and handled in the two main providers "map_provider and order_provider"
+- Logic is mainly created and handled in the two main providers "map_provider and order_provider".
-- The providers are created in the "map_screen" where their logic is needed
+- The providers are created in the "map_screen" where their logic is needed.
-- Used Consumer and Selector widgets as needed to avoid unnecessary rebuilds of widgets that impacts performance
+- Used Consumer and Selector widgets as needed to avoid unnecessary rebuilds of widgets that impacts performance.
-- Maintained clean code principles when creating widgets and linking logic to them
+- Maintained clean code principles when creating widgets and linking logic to them.
-- Route is calculated in real time as requested on each destination add or remove
+- Route is calculated in real time as requested on each destination add or remove.
-- Provided two different ways to load the route on the map, the free OSRM API and Google maps API
+- Provided two different ways to load the route on the map, the free OSRM API and Google maps API.
-- Refactored the already in-project files
+- Refactored the already in-project files.
-- Removed the unused dependencies
+- Removed the unused dependencies.
+- If you notice the floating texts in the text field it's caused by the current set font in the app.
-- Documented all the new implemented code
+- Documented all the new implemented code.
-- Extended changelog can be found at the Git history on main branch
+- Extended changelog can be found at the Git history on main branch.